What Is a Handicap in Golf? How Is It Calculated? Answers You Need

 For example, using a handicap index of 10, in addition to a 70-course rating, a 121 slope rating (lower than the rating of a course with a standard playing difficulty of 113), and a course par score will give a course handicap of 9.

 As you can see, manually calculating your course handicap takes some complex calculations.
-You can use the steps provided here if you prefer to do things the old way, or you can choose any automatic handicap calculator available online to do the job for you.
+You can use the steps provided here if you prefer to do things the old way, or you can choose our free handicap calculator to do the job for you.

 World Handicap System Changes and History